 About Mayo Clinic's program

-Mayo Clinic's Proton Beam Therapy Program is a new addition to the Mayo Clinic Cancer Center, the only national cancer center, with sites in Arizona, Florida and Minnesota.
+Mayo Clinic's Proton Beam Therapy Program is a new addition to the Mayo Clinic Cancer Center, the only National Cancer Institute-designated comprehensive cancer center with a multisite presence, with locations in Arizona, Florida and Minnesota.